1.For those that have never heard of you before, can you tell us a little bit about the musical project?

-4.The lyrics deal with vampirism, can you tell us a little bit more about your interest in this topic?
+4.Some of your lyrics cover Occultism and Necromancy, can you tell us a little bit more about your interest in the dark arts?

-6.What is the meaning and inspiration behind the name 'Fangsylvania'?
+5.What is the meaning and inspiration behind the name 'Nihtwintre'?

-8.On the album you recorded everything by yourself, are you open to working with other musicians or do you prefer to work solo?
+6.With this project you record everything by yourself, are you open to working with other musicians or do you prefer to work solo?

 9.On a worldwide level how has the reaction been to your music by fans of black metal?